nickrusso42518/fiftypieces/manuscript/section2.md

 Many people my age borrow money to pay for everything from luxury cars to new carpets.
 Alternatively, Dave Ramsey opposes debt financing for everything except 15 year fixed-rate mortgages.
 Opinions on debt classification run far and wide.
 I'm not telling you how to think, but I suggest you try to draw your own conclusions by thinking critically about what debt really is.

 ## 5 Oct - Product Cost
+Dr. Eliyahu Goldratt's 1984 book "The Goal" is one of my favorites of all time.
+Entertaining, witty, and relatable, the book is a novel that follows a plant manager as he turns his plant around under the guidance of Goldratt's literary reincarnation.
+Superficially, it was a manufacturing book, but at a deeper level, it revealed our collective inability to measure the right things.

+Goldratt took aim at many things throughout his long career.
+Cost accounting, just-in-case inventories, misinformed notions of efficiency, and so many more.
+My favorite was the attack on "product cost".
+Traditional managers are taught to measure contribution margin for each product, subtracting the cost of goods sold from the sale price.
+All variable costs for the product such as raw material, labor, burden, and rework are factored in.
+This seems like a comprehensive and holistic approach on the surface.

+The problem with this rudimentary logic is that it doesn't account for excess capacity of the operation.
+Based on my moderately deep research on the subject, modern plants often have excess capacity along at least some of their fabrication and assembly routings.
+When this happens, **orders for any product at a sale price greater than its raw material cost are profitable**.
+Accounting for labor, burden, and other non-material costs associated with these specific orders is completely nonsensical.
+The people and machines are already available and no new investments are needed to produce.

+This logic also holds true for service delivery.
+The cost to write a report when the firm has excess capacity is limited to the cost of the materials consumed.
+This might include paper, printer ink, and postage.
+Possibly not even that in the digital age.
+Labor cost, in this instance, is just "funny money" and managers who don't know how to sell their excess capacity are missing opportunities to profit.

+I'm not saying that contribution margin analyses are worthless.
+Don't perform them in a vacuum; your capacity (and the market) should govern your measurements, not century-old cost accounting maxims.

 ## 30 Mar - Win Together
 The name of this blog is sure to rile up the cynical folks in the crowd and perhaps drive you one step closer to nihilism.
 I want to provide a few simple examples of winning together in the business world, and specifically, **beyond company boundaries**.